boazsegev/iodine/README.md

     To perform Ruby API calls you need to re-enter the global lock (GVL), albeit temporarily, using `rb_thread_call_with_gvl` and `rv_protect` (gotta watch out from Ruby `longjmp` exceptions).

-* Since I needed to call Ruby methods while multi-threading and running outside the GVL, I wrote [`RubyCaller`](https://github.com/boazsegev/iodine/blob/0.2.0/ext/core/rb-call.h) which let's me call an object's method and wraps all the `rb_thread_call_with_gvl` and `rv_protect` details in a secret hidden place I never have to see again.
+* Since I needed to call Ruby methods while multi-threading and running outside the GVL, I wrote [`RubyCaller`](https://github.com/boazsegev/iodine/blob/0.2.0/ext/core/rb-call.h) which let's me call an object's method and wraps all the `rb_thread_call_with_gvl` and `rb_protect` details in a secret hidden place I never have to see again.

 These are nice code snippets that can be easily used in other extensions.
 They're easy enough to write, I guess, but I already did the legwork, so enjoy.